karacolada/tre-ces-example/README.md

 ###### About `/scratch`

 Currently, temporary files can also be written into any directory in the container file system.
-However, we would encourage the use of `/scratch` instead, mainly for two reasons:
+However, we would encourage the use of `/scratch` instead, mainly for three reasons:

-1. In the future, write access to the container file system might be further restricted for security reasons.
-Writing only to `/scratch` at runtime is more future-proof.
+1. In the future, write access to the container file system might be prevented for security reasons.
+Writing only to `/scratch` at runtime is therefore future-proof.
+2. The space available on the container’s internal file system is limited compared to the space available on `/scratch`.
-2. Using `/scratch` can be more efficient, as we are able to map it to high-performing hardware.
+3. Using `/scratch` can be more efficient if the service is able to mount it on high-performing storage devices.

 ### Making a workflow container-ready